samsquire/ideas3/README.md

 Some surfaces I'd like to rest my code upon:

- * A large grid where any function placed in the grid is deployed and scaled.
+ * **Function scaling** A large grid where any function placed in the grid is deployed and scaled.

- A surface is a precanned environment where every thing has already been set up for you to use.
+ A surface is a precanned environment where every thing has already been set up for you to use and has a surface to place things on top of.

 # 26.